SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Human Mobility_New.md

 > The surge in food delivery services is reshaping lifestyles and urban form.
-Through an analysis of customer reviews of food delivery services extracted from a nationwide Google Reviews dataset since 2019, we aim to examine how people's attitudes to food delivery services change before and after the pandemic, and to identify the key factors related to customer sentiments in this context.
+Through an analysis of customer reviews of food delivery services extracted from a nationwide Google Reviews dataset since 2019, we aim to examine how people's attitudes to food delivery change before and after the pandemic, and identify the key factors related to customer sentiments in this context.